Feeling safe at home

 - Support victims at risk of, or experiencing, domestic abuse

-- Work in partnership with other agencies (police, local authorities)
+- Work in partnership with other agencies such as the police and local authority

 Please do not hesitate to contact your Housing Officer or any member of staff to report an incident on 01442 292300.

-National Centre for Domestic Violence is an independent organisation which provides free and confidential support, legal injunction advice and information to help people cope with the effects of Domestic Abuse.
+This is an independent organisation which provides free and confidential support, legal injunction advice and information to help people cope with the effects of domestic abuse.
 Call 0844 8044 999 to speak to the victim care team.
 Or text for help TEXT “NCDV” on 60777.